 Chatting with female friends

 Time went by.
-Somewhere abroad, I would be in the company of young women from Middle East.
-I would tell them how I felt about the way the “Rain” ends.
+Somewhere abroad, I’d be in the company of young women from Middle East.
+I’d tell them how I felt about the way the “Rain” ends.
 Such was the impact of the movie on me.
-They were not surprised.
-They would explain why the young man was happy.
+They weren’t surprised.
+They’d explain why the young man was happy.
 When he sold his passport, he may have ceased to exist on paper, yet he existed on a different level.
 He had put aside his “ego” and expectations and had bonded with the young girl on a spiritual level.
-He knew that he existed.
+He knew he existed.
 He had experienced strong and beautiful feelings without expecting or longing for reciprocity.
 He was filled with happiness.
 So I remember them say.

-As I was explaining how I felt about the movie ending, I started to wonder whether I had essentially felt the need to defend what I consider important in my life; to defend my identity.
-I consider it important to hold a “passport” as proof of my existence and the ability of others to view my existence.
+As I was explaining how I felt about the movie ending, I started to wonder what was really going on for me then.
+Could it be that I felt the need to defend what I consider important in my life: my identity?
+I consider it important to hold a “passport” as proof of my existence and the ability of others to see “me”.
 And to know that what I could offer to others would be actively appreciated.
-As Lateef was selling his passport and hence losing identity, maybe, maybe I came to realise that at some point in our life, for various reasons, we may all lose our identity – some proof of existence.
+As Lateef was selling his passport and so losing identity, maybe, maybe I came to realise that at some point in our life, for various reasons, we may all lose our identity; some proof of existence.
 And maybe, maybe I wasn’t prepared for such loss.

-As I was hearing a different approach to the movie ending, I started to wonder how easy it could be in the age of individualism, to put aside your “ego”.
-To feel that you are “one” with those around you; those you know and maybe those you don’t know but encounter every day.
-How easy could it be to blend with the one you love, without worrying about your own identity?
+As I was hearing a different approach to the movie ending, I started to wonder how easy it could be in the age of individualism, to put aside our “ego”.
+To feel that we are “one” with those around us; those we know and maybe those we don’t know but encounter every day.
+How easy could it be to blend with the one we love, without worrying about our own identity?
 To stand in the rain of difficulties and be happy to exist through love, disregarding the ego and its identity.

-Back to life today and a recent meeting with an international group.
+Back to life today.
+I have recently met up with an international group, including young people from Asia.
 This time, I made no reference to the movie.
-It may be that there were many topics to discuss or that I wasn’t looking for answers to the particular concerns.
-But then again, it could be that things I now know about myself are enough to answer these questions on my own…
+Maybe there were many topics to discuss or I simply wasn’t looking for answers to the particular concerns.
+Maybe the things I now know about myself are enough to answer questions on my own…

-Should you wish to find out more about Iranian cinematography, you may read the article by Yannis Moschos, in Greek, about six current and representative masterpieces.
+To find out more about Iranian cinematography, you can read the article by Yannis Moschos, in Greek, about six current and representative masterpieces.